NCIP/cab2b/CONTRIBUTING.rst

 * Fork the repository on GitHub to publish any proposed changes

-..
-If a project uses a tracker, then:

 * Submit a ticket for your issue at https://tracker.nci.nih.gov/browse/CAB2B, assuming one does not already exist.